sethGu/FinancialFraudDataGenerator/docs/usage.md

 Welcome to the official usage guide for **F²-Gen**, an open-source platform for visualizing and generating scenario-based financial fraud datasets.

+> For a deep dive into the simulation logic, visit the [F²-Gen Engine](engine.html).
+For theoretical background and design rationale, refer to the [Technical Report](technical.html).

 ---

 ## 1. Platform Overview